 As our parents age, they may need a little help getting around.
 If this is the case in your home, you’ll want to make sure that their environment is as safe as possible.

-One way to do this is to install lifting in strategic locations.
+One way to do this is to ensure that the pathways in the home can accommodate everything from a walker to a wheelchair.
+Also, add grab bars throughout the home where most needed.
 This will give your parents something to hold onto as they’re walking.
 They can be extremely helpful if someone does happen to fall.

 Consider a wheelchair with a seat belt to keep your senior secured when lifting.